District Council of Tumby Bay

 |45 to 54 years||273||25.2||22.6||298||25.1||23.3||-25||31004|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-The major differences between the method of travel to work of the workforce in District Council of Tumby Bay and South Australia were:
+The major differences between the resident workers age structure of District Council of Tumby Bay and South Australia were:

-The largest changes in the method of travel of work of the workforce in District Council of Tumby Bay between 2011 and 2016 were:
+The largest change in the resident workers age structure in District Council of Tumby Bay between 2011 and 2016 was in the age group: